JunLongWong/autoemail/README.md

 # autoemail
-Automation of manual data entry task & sending of email with attached word document.
+## Automation of manual data entry task & sending of email with attached word document.

+This script create & populate a word document in a pre-defined format & automatically send out email with attached word document to the other party.

 file - "senderParticulars" in "autoemail.py" is intentionally left out as it contains sensitive information.